xealits/ruby-shell/ADRs.md

   as serial protocol to stdout or something like that.
 I.e. the basic interface is made of just pipes and some simple protocol.
 The point is that it's a very common infrastructure.

   - How it fits into MQTT?
+The shell is just a few small useful mechanisms to launch and manage processes.
+    Those processes can talk over MQTT or just sockets in any way they want.
   - Check NNG pattern to provide multiple-consumers subscribtions to these stdout Data Points.
     Pipes have limited capacity.
 So, if real logging is needed, it means something more serious.
     Check Ruby influx gems for a basic logger.